Tribal Group Plc Modern Slavery Statement

 • Global Supplier Management Framework – sets out the framework to ensure that modern slavery and human trafficking are not taking place within our supply chain.
 This includes the steps that must be taken to monitor and manage risk throughout the procurement and supplier management journey and including provisions to terminate supplier contracts in appropriate circumstances.

-• Dignity at Work Policy - sets out Tribal’s commitment to creating a workplace environment which is free from hostility and any kind of bullying, harassment, victimisation or discrimination.
-It commits to all individuals being treated with dignity and respect, providing opportunities on a non-discriminatory basis and providing a safe, supportive and welcoming environment for all.
+• Dignity at Work Policy - sets out Tribal’s commitment to creating a workplace environment which is free from hostility and any kind of bullying and harassment.
+It commits to all individuals being treated with dignity and respect, and providing a safe, supportive and welcoming environment for all.

 • Anti-Bribery and Corruption Policy – sets out Tribal’s rules and what is expected of our employees, contractors and third parties in all dealings on our behalf.